When it comes to sleep, there’s a wealth of advice online about what you should or shouldn’t eat and drink at night.

-So eating animal proteins, oats, nuts, avocados, bananas (they just keep cropping up!), green vegetables, whole grains and yeast extract might be worth considering.
+So eating animal proteins, oats, nuts, avocados, bananas, green vegetables and whole grains might be worth considering.

 On the other hand, vitamin D doesn’t really come from food and the best source is getting sufficient exposure to daylight and, if possible, sunshine.

-It’s important to stay hydrated by drinking enough plain water.
+It’s important to stay hydrated by drinking enough water during the day.
 It might not stop you falling asleep, but dehydration can result in lower quality sleep and feeling sleepy the next day.

-But interestingly, the researchers emphasize the importance of drinking plain water as opposed to other liquids.
+But interestingly, researchers emphasize the importance of drinking plain water as opposed to other liquids.

 You probably noticed that everything listed so far is fairly healthy food.
 There’s no high sugar content food listed and this is the key really.